libxsmm/libxsmm/README.md

 make ROW_MAJOR=0
 ```

-To specialize LIBXSMM for certain matrix sizes (M, N, and K values), the build process needs to be adjusted.
-For example:
+By default, LIBXSMM is not optimized for particular matrix sizes (M, N, and K values).
+Specializing the library for certain matrix sizes (and therefore optimizing the performance) can be achieved in the following way:

 ```
 make M="2 4" N="1" K="$(echo $(seq 2 5))"